 - explore the pedagogical, administrative, and communications challenges of developing peace studies courses and programs

-- collaborate with teams of faculty on course development while benefitting from the ideas and expertise of others in the field
+- collaborate with teams of faculty on course development while benefiting from the ideas and expertise of others in the field

 The University of Notre Dame's Kroc Institute, a leading center for interdisciplinary peace research and peace studies education, is committed to the strengthening of peace studies programs and the training of those who teach—or wish to teach—in this field.

 Director and Staff